mbr/mercutio-rs/README.md

 # mercutio

-A Rust library for building [MCP](https://modelcontextprotocol.io/) servers. `mercutio` handles the protocol (parsing messages, managing the initialization handshake, dispatching tool calls), while you handle the transport.
+A Rust library for building [MCP](https://modelcontextprotocol.io/) servers.
+In MCP, *clients* are LLM host applications (IDEs, chat interfaces) that connect to *servers* to give models access to tools. `mercutio` handles the server-side protocol (parsing messages, managing the initialization handshake, dispatching tool calls), while you handle the transport.
 The core is a pure state machine: feed it JSON-RPC messages, and it returns what to send back.

 This [sans-io](https://www.firezone.dev/blog/sans-io) design means you can run it over stdio, HTTP, WebSockets, or anything else without fighting the library.